This post on quick and easy page layouts is the fifth in a series devoted to Scrapbooking Shortcuts. To read the first four, follow these links:

 Crop Creatively and Consistently:

-Part of what keeps my pages looking neat is that I am careful to line up the edges of photos so that the margins between them and around the edge of the page are consistently spaced.
+Part of what keeps my quick and easy page layouts looking neat is that I am careful to line up the edges of photos so that the margins between them and around the edge of the page are consistently spaced.
 If I want to include more photos on a page than will fit full size, I trim the edges to shrink them down a bit (being careful not to crop out any important background stuff).